keenwarice/riceskiovoxhelper/README.md

-# riceskiovoxhelper
+# RiceOS Skiovox Edition
-RiceOS for Skiovox, an alternative to Skiovox helper.
+RiceOS for Skiovox, replacing the Skiovox helper, but with many RiceOS exclusive features removed.